Eventuate™ is a platform that solves the distributed data management problems inherent in the microservice architecture.

-Eventuate consists of a scalable, distributed event store server and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.
-There are several example applications on github.com that illustrate how to use the Eventuate Platform.
+There are several example applications on github.com that illustrate how to use the Eventuate Platform:

-The Todo List application is the hello world application for the Eventuate™ Platform.
+Todo List application - the hello world application for the Eventuate™ Platform.
 It illustrates how you can use the platform to write an application that uses Event Sourcing and Command Query Responsibility Segregation (CQRS).
 The Todo List application lets users maintain a todo list.

-Food to Go is a fictitious, on-demand logistics company from Chris Richardson’s book POJOs in Action.
+Restaurant management - Food to Go is a fictitious, on-demand logistics company from Chris Richardson’s book POJOs in Action.
 It delivers takeout orders from restaurants to customers.
 A key part of the application is the restaurant management service, which maintains a database of restaurants that can be queried for availability to deliver an order to a customer at a particular time.
 This version of the restaurant management service has an architecture based on microservices, event sourcing and Command Query Responsibility Segregation (CQRS).
-It is written in Java and uses the Eventuate Platform, Spring Boot, and Redis.
+It is written in Java and uses Spring Boot, and Redis.

-The Money Transfer application shows how to transfer money between two bank accounts using an event-driven, eventually consistent transaction.
-There are Java and Scala versions of the code.
+Money Transfer - shows how to transfer money between two bank accounts using choreography-based sagas There are Java and Scala versions of the code.
 The application has a microservices architecture and is written using Spring Boot.

-The Kanban Board application is an example of a real-time, multi-user collaborative application.
+Kanban Board - an example of a real-time, multi-user collaborative application.
 The Kanban Board application enables users to collaboratively create and edit Kanban boards and tasks.
 Changes made by one user to a board or a task are immediately visible to other users viewing the same board or task.
-It has a microservices architecture and is written using Java and Spring Boot and uses MongoDB for materialized views.
+It has a microservices architecture and is written using Java and Spring Boot and uses MongoDB for CQRS views.
 The application uses STOMP-over-WebSockets to push events from the event store to an AngularJS front-end.